Frequently Asked Questions About South Carolina Bankruptcy

 It will not take very long, usually only an hour.

 The counselor will ask you about your debts, your income, and expenses.

 The counselor cannot stop you from filing bankruptcy.

-He’s not a gatekeeper.
+He is not a gatekeeper.

 You are simply required to give the information to the counselor and complete the session.

-It’s just a hoop you must jump through so we can file your case.
+This is just a hoop you must jump through so we can file your case.

 I ask my clients what they are told at the credit counseling session.

 Invariably, my clients report that the counseling recommendation was to file bankruptcy. Â

 Like I said, it is a waste of money.